Interact-RAG: Reason and Interact with the Corpus, Beyond Black-Box Retrieval: Experiments

 \textbf{Baselines.} We compare our method against a diverse suite of baselines, covering paradigms of non-RAG, static, iterative, prompt-driven multi-agent, and end-to-end trained agents.
 Specifically, we include: (1) \textbf{Direct}: Answers questions directly via Chain-of-Thought, without external information.
 (2) \textbf{Standard RAG}: A static RAG method that performs a single retrieval.
 (3) \textbf{IR-CoT}~\citep{trivedi-etal-2023-ir-cot}: A representative iterative RAG method using intermediate thought-chain steps to formulate queries for multi-step retrieval.
 (4) \textbf{MA-RAG}~\citep{nguyen2025ma-rag}: A multi-agent framework with agent collaboration.
 (5) \textbf{Search-O1}~\citep{li2025search-o1}: An agentic framework with a reasoning-enhanced workflow.
 (6) \textbf{Search-R1} ~\citep{jin2025search-r1}: An end-to-end approach that uses RL to generate multi-turn search queries after reasoning.
 (7) SimpleDeepSearcher (\textbf{S-DeepSearcher}) \citep{sun2025simpledeepsearcher}: An end-to-end approach that fine-tunes a LLM on synthesized high-quality data.
 (8) \textbf{R-Search} \citep{zhao2025r-search}: An end-to-end approach that trains an autonomous agent via RL, using optimized multi-reward signals.

-\textbf{Implementation Details.} Following previous works \citep{jin2025search-r1,qian2025inforge}, we process the 2018 Wikipedia dump as the retrieval corpus.
-We employ the E5 \citep{wang2022e5} model as the retriever, fetching the top 3 relevant chunks by default.
-For all experiments, we use Qwen3-8B \citep{yang2025qwen3}, a recent instruction-tuned model, as the backbone LLM.
+\textbf{Experimental Details.} Following previous works \citep{jin2025search-r1,qian2025inforge}, we process the 2018 Wikipedia dump as the retrieval corpus.
+We employ the e5-base-v2 \citep{wang2022e5} model as the retriever, fetching the top 3 relevant chunks. {To ensure a fair comparison, we maintain the same corpus and retriever across all methods, and re-evaluate all baselines under this unified setting.} For all experiments, we use Qwen3-8B by default \citep{yang2025qwen3}, a recent instruction-tuned model.
 For training-driven baselines (i.e., Search-R1, S-DeepSearcher, and R-Search), we utilize their official checkpoints trained on Qwen-2.5-7B, since their 8B versions are not available yet.
-To ensure the comprehensiveness, we also report our results on Qwen2.5-7B in Appendix~\ref{ap:more-experiments}.
+To ensure the comprehensiveness, we also report our results on Qwen2.5-7B in main results.

-We train the agent on the combined training splits of NQ, HotpotQA, and MuSiQue, and evaluate it on the test splits of all six benchmarks.
+We train our agent on the combined training splits of NQ, HotpotQA, and MuSiQue, and evaluate it on the test splits of all six benchmarks.
 This setup enables the generalization on both \textbf{in-distribution} and \textbf{out-of-distribution} (PopQA, 2Wiki, Bamboogle).
 For the training process, we first employed Qwen-Plus to synthesize 4.8K agent trajectories for SFT.
 Subsequently, we utilized 7.1K question-answer pairs for the RL phase.
 More details are in Appendix~\ref{ap:exper_details}.